gabrielflorit/script-8.github.io/README.md

 - save to gist (MOST IMPORTANT)
   - first version
-    - on every save, create new gist
-    - TODO: add failure action handlers
     - learn how to distinguish between prod and dev (env variable?)
-    - if the token is set (and maybe if we can check it works?) then don't get an oauth token first
-    - find out how long a token lasts, so we don't ask for it unless necessary
+    - add failure action handlers
+    - show that the gist was saved, and show a way to get to the link
+    - style save button

   - second version
     - if it's mine, save a new revision
     - if it's not mine, fork and save
     - if it doesn't exist, create and save

+  - third version
+    - drop gatekeeper, it's too slow

+- load from gist in url
+  - parse the query string, and fetch the gist
+  - somehow display that we're showing a remote gist

+- read up on how long we should keep around a user token
 - add fps counter to iframe (perhaps a stats mode?)
 - make an icon for System
   - feels weird to click that and be taken to a barless place. maybe it shouldn't feel like another menu item.
 - add intro/bios/boot screen
-- read up on how long we should keep around a user token